inaku-Gyan/Note/Note/MAT2040 - Linear Algebra/Matrix Multiplication.md

-There are four ways to multiply matrices.
+There are several ways to multiply matrices.
 Suppose $AB=C$, where $A\in\mathbb{R}^{m\times p}, B\in\mathbb{R}^{p\times n}, C\in\mathbb{R}^{m\times n}$.

 ## In Terms of **Entries**